-&lt;sup>3The current test-suite of CHINA comprises more than 160 programs.
+The current test-suite of China comprises more than 160 programs.
 Here we give the results only for those programs whose analysis time using Pattern(SS) (without linearity) are above a certain threshold.
 Notice also that Tables 1 and 2 are sorted on the analysis time with Pattern(SS).